samirmakadia/vidstream/legal/terms_and_conditions.md

-# Terms and Conditions for VidStream
+# Terms and Conditions for VidMeet

 **Last Updated: [Current Date]**

 ## 1. Acceptance of Terms

-By downloading, installing, or using the VidStream mobile application ("App," "Service," or "Platform"), you agree to be bound by these Terms and Conditions ("Terms").
+By downloading, installing, or using the VidMeet mobile application ("App," "Service," or "Platform"), you agree to be bound by these Terms and Conditions ("Terms").
 If you do not agree to these Terms, do not use our Service.

 ## 2. Description of Service

-VidStream is a social media platform that allows users to:
+VidMeet is a social media platform that allows users to:
 - Create, upload, and share short-form video content
 - Discover and interact with content from other users
 - Follow other users and build communities